SAG Awards: What to know from the emotional show, including celebrities sharing support for Ukraine

 Cox, who started the pre-show by saying she was praying for the safety of “our friends in Ukraine,” agreed.
 “Hopefully our work and our art can be an escape for people in these very trying times,” she said.

-The two-hour broadcast had a somewhat emotional and muted tone, but did try its best to be that escape.
+The two-hour broadcast had a somewhat emotional and muted tone but did attempt to be that escape.
 Netflix sensation “Squid Game,” the Korean-language thriller that almost literally broke the Internet when it was released last fall, won three awards, the most of any project.
-And on the movie side, the Apple TV Plus dramedy “CODA” — the coming-of-age story about a hearing teenager with deaf parents — won for outstanding cast in a motion picture, setting it up to be a potential frontrunner at the upcoming Academy Awards.
+And on the movie side, the Apple TV Plus dramedy “CODA” — the coming-of-age story about a hearing teenager with deaf parents — won for outstanding cast in a motion picture, setting it up to be a potential front-runner at the Academy Awards.

 Here are eight things to know from the show, in which actors themselves vote on the best TV and movies of the year; a full list of winners and nominees is below.